 Limit 2,500 Characters

-The CCHA advertises the Coordinated Entry process in order to inform people how to get connected to housing resources experiencing homelessness, using social media, the CCHA website, community partner websites, 211, and community partners themselves.
+The CCHA advertises the Coordinated Entry process in order to inform people how to get connected to housing resources experiencing homelessness, using the CCHA website, community partner websites, 211, and community partners themselves.
 The system uses access points to give information or make referrals.
 These access points include outreach services, libraries, the hospital, Economic Services Division of the Department of Children and Families, drop-centers, and food shelf.
 These access points are dispersed throughout the community, which enables our CoC to have a no wrong door approach for access to our CE system.
 To serve the underserved, access points also include the Association of Africans Living in Vermont, the Pride Center, and street outreach teams connecting with people unsheltered and harder to engage.
 The CoC has multiple translation service access points.

 All persons receiving services through the Chittenden Coordinated Entry system are referred to housing navigators who work with them on their housing goals.
 Housing navigators work as advocates for clients and inform them of their rights.
 This is often focused on their ability to appeal denials from apartments or different housing programs.
-Housing navigators regularly help clients get through these difficult appeals processes and make sure the clients are aware of when they are being treated in a way that violates their rights.
-Outside of the housing navigation relationship, local agencies inform clients of their rights when they are receiving any services.
+Housing navigators regularly help clients get through these difficult appeals processes and make sure the clients are aware of their rights.
 The Fair Housing Program, based out of one of our local agencies CVOEO, is a valuable resource that clients and service providers are directed to gain additional information about housing related rights under local, state, and federal law.
-When there are issues around rights violations, the persons receiving services are directed to Vermont Legal Aid and Fair Housing as appropriate for the circumstance.
+When there are issues around rights violations, the persons receiving services are directed to Vermont Legal Aid and Fair Housing Program as appropriate.

 The CoC CE Committee reports, via the CoC, any conditions or actions that impede fair housing choice for current or prospective program participants to CEDO, City of Burlington, the jurisdiction responsible for certifying consistency with the Consolidated Plan.